Help Your Patients Quit

 5. Connect smokers to quit-smoking benefits

 Smokers covered under Health First Colorado (Medicaid) get free quit-smoking benefits, including counseling and medication with no copay.
-Learn more about what’s offered.
+Review details of treatment plans, CPT billing codes, medications and more with the provider at a glance benefit card, detailed provider fact sheet and the one-page benefit chart.
+Learn more about tobacco cessation through HCPF.

 If you have patients who are pregnant and struggling to quit, there are special resources to help.
 BABY & ME –Tobacco Free Program TM helps expecting moms be healthier for themselves and their baby.

 Vaping has skyrocketed in popularity in recent years.
-Learn more about vaping.
+Learn more about what you can do to address vaping as a health care provider.
+Learn more about vaping, generally.

 Want to learn more about what tobacco products people are using in your area?
 Check out VISION, Colorado’s data clearinghouse on public health issues.